Funkoars

+Despite being on hiatus since 2016, Funkoars remain signed to the Golden Era Records label.

 Biography

 1999–2005: Formation & Who's Your Step Daddy

-Funkoars was established in Adelaide in 1999, and consisted of MC and producer Daniel Rankine (a.k.a.
+Originating from Adelaide, South Australia, Funkoars was formed in Adelaide in 1999, and consisted of MC and producer Daniel Rankine (a.k.a.
 Mr Trials or Trials), MCs Adam Baker (a.k.a.
 Uncle Sesta or simply Sesta) and Matthew Honson (a.k.a.
 Sketchy Hons or Hons), and DJ Daniel Yates (a.k.a.
 Reflux).
 According to Trials, a "Funkoar is the dreg of society.
 It is the funnel in which all morals and conscious are drained into the river Styx."

-In March 2014, Sesta explained that at the time of the band's formation, notions of fame or success were not a significant factor in the creative process, and "that's what gave the local scene such a strong foundation.
-There was no promised light at the end of the tunnel that your average band would dare to dream of."
-Sesta further explained that artists at the time were driven by a love of hip hop culture, unconcerned by market trends, and they "enjoyed the process of making the songs" most of all.
-In addition to Gravediggaz and Akinyele, Sesta also identified Centrelink as an early influence of the band, as bandmate "Hons would come to my house on check day [welfare payment day] and we'd come up with a lot of ideas there, sort of."

 Funkoars' debut album, Who's Your Step Daddy, was released by Peepshow Entertainment in September 2003.
 Following its release Funkoars toured Australia extensively.

 2006–2012: The Greatest Hits, The Hangover & The Quickening

 Funkoars released its second studio album, The Greatest Hits, in September 2006 on Obese Records, an Australian hip hop label.
 The production on the second album is mostly credited to Sesta and Trials, both of whom have also produced for the Hilltop Hoods.
 The Greatest Hits featured guest appearances, such as the Hilltop Hoods ("What I Want"), Vents ("The Symphony") and Pegz ("Meet The Family").

 Following the release of The Greatest Hits, Funkoars embarked on a national tour, between July 2006 and August 2006, supported by Awbs & Maundz and Cross Bred Mongrels.
 In 2007, Funkoars performed at the Adelaide Big Day Out, as well as the 2009 Big Day Out in Sydney, Australia.

 In 2008, Funkoars left Obese Records and returned to the Peepshow label for the release of the third album, The Hangover.
 The album's first single "Black Sally", features samples from single, of the same name, by Human Instinct, a psych-rock band from New Zealand—Human Instinct's vocalist/drummer, Maurice Greer, appeared in the music video for the single.

 In September 2011, the band released The Quickening, which peaked at number 11 on the ARIA Charts.
 At the AIR Awards of 2012, it was nominated for Best Independent Hip Hop/Urban album.